Cincinnati Children's Blog

 1 Comments

-If you are the parent of a swimmer who is complaining of pain it’s important to take your young athlete’s concerns seriously.
-Most swimmers don’t have lasting pain, which means if your child does, it’s probably being caused by something other than simply muscle soreness or too much swimming.
-If a few days of rest doesn’t fix the issue and the pain persists for a week or longer it’s time to see a medical professional.
+If you are the parent of a swimmer who is complaining of pain, it’s important to take your young athlete’s concerns seriously.
+Most swimmers don’t have lasting pain.
+If your child does, it’s probably being caused by something other than simply muscle soreness or too much swimming.

-Here are the three types of pain swimmers are most likely to experience:
+3 types of pain swimmers are most likely to experience

 The added resistance of water causes the shoulder to work harder than it does when it goes through air.
 That extra stress can lead to shoulder tendinitis or an injury to the rotator cuff.

-Here are the three main factors that can cause shoulder pain for swimmers:
+Here are the main factors that can cause shoulder pain for swimmers:

-1. Fatigue: If your child is going from a recreational swim team to a competitive swim team the increase in pool time can lead to deteriorated form due to fatigue which leads to injury.
-This is something easy to fix because it simply requires the swimmer to reduce training time and gradually return to full as they build more stamina and can practice longer while still using proper technique.
+If your child is going from a recreational swim team to a competitive swim team, the increase in pool time can lead to deteriorated form due to fatigue which leads to injury.
+This is an easy to fix.
+The swimmer should reduce training time and gradually return to full as they build more stamina and can practice longer while still using proper technique.

 It’s not as common as shoulder pain, but swimmers sometimes experience back pain because of either a weak core or lack of shoulder flexibility.

-Issues with flexibility or range of motion in the shoulder can also lead to back pain because swimmers will compensate for those deficiencies by moving their back more than they need to especially seen in butterfly, causing added stress and pain.
+Issues with flexibility or range of motion in the shoulder can also lead to back pain.
+This is because swimmers will compensate for those deficiencies by moving their back more than they need to—especially seen in butterfly stroke—causing added stress and pain.

-All of this means your child may experience back pain due to an issue with his or her shoulder, without actually feeling pain in the shoulder.
+All of this means your child may experience back pain due to an issue with their shoulder, without actually feeling pain in the shoulder.

-Regardless of the type of pain or injury your young swimmer is experiencing, it is important to have it checked out sooner than later.
-Many of these injuries can build on each other, so taking care of a small problem earlier will help your child get back to the pool more quickly.
+Regardless of the type of pain or injury your young swimmer is experiencing, it is important to have it checked out sooner rather than later.
+Many of these injuries can build on each other.
+Taking care of a small problem earlier will help your child get back to the pool more quickly.

-To learn more about our Division of Sports Medicine, please call 513-803-4878 or fill out our online form for more information.
+To learn more about our Division of Sports Medicine or to make an appointment, please call 513-803-4878 or fill out our online form for more information.

 Related Articles